 When delta < 0, then the receiver is not overloaded at fi.

 If only one frequency is present, the iRSSsum_overloading is compared to the Oth(fi) and the difference will be stored for that event.
-If more than one frequency is present, the strongest of the delta value will be present to the vector (i.e. irrespective of the frequency) , such that
+If more than one frequency is present, the highest delta value will be indicated in the vector (i.e. irrespective of the frequency) , such that

 for each event j (where dRSS > sensitivity){